 A turtle is one of the best pets a child can own.
 They require very little care, and are very fascinating for children to watch.
-However, there are few things you’ll to purchase before you buy a turtle.
+However, there are few things you’ll need to prepare:

-Heat Source: Turtles love to bask in the sun and in order to provide the proper care of turtles, you must install a heat lamp.
+Turtles love to bask in the sun and in order to provide the proper care of turtles.
+You will need to find a good source of heat for your turtle, you must install a heat lamp.
 Your turtle’s habitat needs to be kept at 80 degrees during the day and 70 degree at night.

 Once you have your turtle at home and in its home, now you can give it the care and treatment it needs.

 Turtles eat animal proteins, fruits, and vegetables.
 Proper care of turtles includes feeding it a healthy diet.
 Feed your turtle a variety of foods, including small portions of cooked chicken or fish.
 Boiled eggs, waxworms, mealworms, and earthworms provide a good source of protein for your turtle.
 It’s not advised to feed your turtle raw meat, since you can’t determine when it will eat it.

 Fruits and vegetables are the normal source of vitamins and minerals for your turtle.
 Proper care of turtles include feeing green leafy vegetables, such as lettuce, collards, and carrot tops.
 It will also like green beans, corn, peas, and carrots.
 Many turtles love to eat flowers, such as roses, lilies, and carnations.
 As far as fruit, your turtle will like pieces of bananas, grapes, tomatoes, and strawberries.

 Your pet turtle will require fresh water.
 You must change your turtle’s water as it becomes dirty.
 Turtles drink often and they need a fresh water supply.
 Consider using spring water instead of tap water to avoid the chlorine in the water.